matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-ncr-management.md

 - **Prevention Effectiveness:** Reduction in repeat NCRs
 - **Cost Control:** Minimizing impact through rapid resolution

-This NCR system positions Manimp as the most comprehensive EN 1090 compliant platform available, providing manufacturers with the tools needed to maintain the highest quality standards across all execution classes.
+This NCR system positions SteelAxis as the most comprehensive EN 1090 compliant platform available, providing manufacturers with the tools needed to maintain the highest quality standards across all execution classes.

 ---